postsharp/Metalama.Documentation/conceptual/Aspects/advising/initializers.md

 To inject some initialization before any user code of the instance constructor is called:

 1. Add a method of signature `void BeforeInstanceConstructor()` to your aspect class and annotate it with the `[Template]` custom attribute.
 The name of this method is arbitrary.
-2. Call the <xref:Metalama.Framework.Aspects.IAdviceFactory.AddInitializerBeforeInstanceConstructor*?text=builder.Advices.AddInitializerBeforeInstanceConstructor> method in your aspect (or <xref:Metalama.Framework.Aspects.IAdviceFactory.AddInitializerBeforeInstanceConstructor*?text=amender.Advices.AddInitializerBeforeInstanceConstructor>) in a fabric).
+2. Call the <xref:Metalama.Framework.Aspects.IAdviceFactory.AddInitializerBeforeInstanceConstructor*?text=builder.Advice.AddInitializerBeforeInstanceConstructor> method in your aspect (or <xref:Metalama.Framework.Aspects.IAdviceFactory.AddInitializerBeforeInstanceConstructor*?text=amender.Advice.AddInitializerBeforeInstanceConstructor>) in a fabric).
 Pass the type that must be initialized, and the name of the method of the previous step.

 The `AddInitializerBeforeInstanceConstructor` advice will _not_ affect the constructors that call a chained `this` constructor.
 That is, the advice always runs before any constructor of the current class.
 However, the initialization logic does run _after_ the call to the `base` constructor, if any.